RadicalCommEcol/Notes/README.md

 # Notes

-Some notes about academic life
+This a repository of quick notes about academic life.
+It's a place to share knoledge.